 - Christians, Republicans, and Pro-Life supporters are continually banned and/or shut down by Big Tech and other “tolerant” groups.

 Literally, this list could go on and on naming the vile intolerance and bigotry of the left.

 But There IS A Greater and Much More Accurate List…

 And I, John, the beloved apostle of Jesus Christ, saw the dead, great and small, standing before God’s throne, and books were opened.
 Then another book was opened, which is the book of life.
 And the dead were judged by what was written in the books, according to what they had done.
 (15) And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.
 Revelation 20:12, 15

-Heaven help us!
-The global warming folks will think they have received vindication.
+Heaven help us if the left ever read this!
+The global warming folks would think they have received vindication.

 After describing the end-time temple of God, the New Jerusalem, the Revelator writes:

 But nothing unclean will ever enter it, nor anyone who does what is detestable or false, but only those who are written in the Lamb’s book of life.
 Revelation 21:27

 (This is truth!
 But stating it has potential to get #PAGA on the hate list!
 That is what a twisted and crooked generation we live in.)